spyder-ide/spyder-docs/doc/variableexplorer.rst

 |

 ===============
 Toolbar Options
 ===============

-On top of the Variable Explorer, you can find the toolbar options, which allow other interactions with the variables in the explorer.
-For example, you can save the data in the Variable Explorer as a file with spydata extension, which can be later imported to recover all the variables stored.
+The Variable Explorer's toolbar includes several useful features that affect the entire namespace.
+For example, you can save the current session's data as a `.spydata` file, which can be loaded later to recover all the variables stored.

 .. image:: images/variable_explorer/variable-explorer-import-data.gif
    :align: center